Yasna-F/OOD-Guided-Continual-Learning-for-Multi-Scanner-Breast-MRI-Lesion-Segmentation/README.md

 ## 💾 Checkpoints

-`.ckpt` files are too large for git and are distributed via [GitHub Releases](../../releases) — see `checkpoints/README.md` for download links and what each checkpoint corresponds to.
+`.ckpt are distributed via [GitHub Releases](../../releases) — see `checkpoints/README.md` for download links and what each checkpoint corresponds to.

 ## 📦 Dataset